camptocamp/c2cwsgiutils/README.md

 Look at the logging configuration part of [acceptance_tests/app/production.ini](acceptance_tests/app/production.ini) for a usage example.

-You can enable a view to configure the logging level on a live system using the `LOG_VIEW_ENABLED` environment variable.
+You can enable a view to configure the logging level on a live system using the `C2C_LOG_VIEW_ENABLED` environment variable.
 Then, the current status of a logger can be queried with a GET on `{C2C_BASE_PATH}/logging/level?secret={C2C_SECRET}&name={logger_name}` and can be changed with `{C2C_BASE_PATH}/logging/level?secret={C2C_SECRET}&name={logger_name}&level={level}`